WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return [$irotl_($sizenn(Inn), iN_1, iN_2)].
   o.
 If (binop_u1 = ROTR), then:
     1) Return [$irotr_($sizenn(Inn), iN_1, iN_2)].
-2. Assert: Due to validation, the type of nt_u1 is Fnn.
+2. Assert: Due to validation, nt_u1 is Fnn.
 3. Let Fnn be nt_u1.
 4. Let fN_1 be i_u1.
 5. Let fN_2 be i_u2.